JBalladares/JBalladares/README.md

 Currently expanding my expertise in Swift and have a strong foundation in Python and SQL.

-My experience includes developing various applications, with one available on the App Store for VisionOS.
+My experience includes developing various applications, with one available on the App Store for Apple Vision Pro.
 I thoroughly enjoy creating apps using SwiftUI and am dedicated to enhancing user experiences through innovative solutions.

 Actively learning about machine learning to integrate advanced functionalities into my applications.